 Safeguarding –recording and

 All members of staff receive appropriate training in Safeguarding and Child Protection to ensure that they are aware of the school’s procedures for child protection and their responsibilities as staff.
 We have a written policy and procedures for Child Protection complying with Local Authority guidance.
-The Designated Teachers for Safeguarding are Shirley Whales, headteacher, and Crayton Napoleon.
+The Designated Teachers for Safeguarding are Robert Lock (Headteacher), Jo Rush (SENCo) and Jane Cullingford (KS2 Teacher).
 The designated governor for Safeguarding is Helen Melidoro.

 Recording and Reporting Racist Incidents

 Under the Race Relations (Amendment) Act 2000 and Home Office Code of Practice on reporting and recording racist incidents (2000) schools are required to record and investigate all racist incidents and to report them to the Local Authority on a regular basis.
 The definition of a racist incident, as recommended in the Stephen Lawrence Inquiry Report 1999, is: ‘A racist incident is any incident which is perceived to be racist by the victim or any other person.’